uxpin-merge/material-ui-5-merge/README.md

 # MUI + UXPin Merge

-Integration of [MUI](https://material-ui.com/) with UXPin Merge Technology.
+Integration of [MUI](https://mui.com/) with UXPin Merge Technology.

 ## About MUI

-MUI is an implementation of Google's Material Design in React.js, created and maintained by Olivier Tassinari.
-To support MUI please consider donation: https://www.patreon.com/oliviertassinari
+MUI (formerly Material-UI) is the React UI library you always wanted.
+You can implement your own design system, or start with Material Design.

 ## About UXPin Merge